Empower Your Practice

 #5.
 Don't forget to proofread and double-check recipients

-Proofreading isn't the only thing to think about.
 It's equally important to double-check the recipient.
-Sending sensitive or confidential information to the wrong person can result in some pretty hefty consequences, so before you send out your next patient email, take a second to verify that you've selected the right person from your contact list.
-Be extra careful when using autofill or auto-suggest features, as these can sometimes lead to unintended selections.
+Sending sensitive or confidential information to the wrong person can result in some pretty hefty consequences.
+Take a second to verify that you've selected the right person from your contact list.
+Email verification techniques can be helpful if you want to guarantee the correctness of your email list.
+You can use tools like Saleshandy email verifier that will help you to do bulk email verification.

 5-donts-of-communicating-with-patients-via-email-svg